Churchill Falls, Newfoundland and Labrador: History

-The Churchill Falls Airport has served the community as a privately-owned airport since 1971.
-There is no formal terminal building, just a few small structures and the runway.
-There were scheduled flights to Goose Bay and Wabush in the 1970s, and scheduled service by PAL Airlines (formerly Provincial Airlines) up to 2003.

 Geography

 Churchill Falls lies on the Churchill River near the Churchill Falls, one of the largest waterfalls in Canada.
 It is about 245 km east of Labrador City.

 Climate

 Under the Köppen climate classification, Churchill Falls has a subarctic climate (Dfc) with long, cold winters and short, mild summers.

+Bedrock Geology

+Churchill Falls is underlain by Precambrian granitoid gneiss which is locally intruded by gabbro.
+Other bedrock nearby include tonalitic gneiss, amphibolite, monzonite, quartz monzonite and granite.

 Demographics

 Churchill Falls is a part of the Division No. 10, Subdivision D. As of the 2021 census, it had a population of 732.
 There were a total of 556 private dwellings.
 The population was spread out, with 175 being from age 0 to 14, 535 from age 15 to 64, and 20 being age 65 or older.
 The average age was 34.0.
 English was the mother tongue of 705 residents, while French was the mother tongue of the remaining 15.
 A total of 60 residents claimed to be of First Nations heritage, while 40 were Métis.